+Delayed arrival to program site: Delayed or late arrival to the program site is not permitted.
+Participation in all arrival activities and in-country orientation is mandatory and begins on a set schedule based on the group's arrival date.
 Travel During the CLS Program: Each CLS Institute incorporates group excursions designed to enhance participants' understanding of language and culture.
 Participants are required to participate in all scheduled group travel unless they have been excused in advance in writing by the CLS Program.

 Participants are not permitted to leave the host country/location at any time during the CLS Program.
 All independent travel, either day trips or overnight stays, outside of the CLS Program host city requires the submission of an Independent Travel Form and prior acknowledgement from the CLS Program.
-Independent travel within the host country/location may only take place during dates designated by the host institution; these dates are subject to change at the discretion of the host institution.
+Independent travel within the host country/location may only take place during dates designated by the host institution, and participants are not allowed to miss classes or program activities in order to accommodate independent travel; these dates are subject to change at the discretion of the host institution.
 Independent travel for some or all CLS sites may be prohibited due to restrictions put in place by the host country/location, host community, host institution, or the CLS Program in response to health and safety concerns.
 Participants assume all risks and costs related to independent travel.
 The CLS Program is not responsible for financial penalties or losses incurred as a result of changes relating to independent travel, and participants will be held responsible for any fees and penalties incurred.